-I’ve never felt the Senate to much of an issue, despite living in the west it’s balance has never bothered me.
+I’ve never felt the Senate to be much of an issue, despite my living in the west it’s balance has never bothered me.
 I think the whole house of sober second thought is commendable, but it is a part of our democracy that has irked the Prairies for decades.
 I actually think the appointment of intelligent Canadians that are not constantly politicking for votes is a good thing.
 Perhaps they should be appointed by the Premiers?
 I’m not sure.
-I think Liberals were right to stop their party association with in the Senate, it should be non-partisan.
+I think Liberals were right to stop their party association in the Senate, it should be non-partisan.
 All said maybe it just needs a seat redistribution to reflect current population?

 As long as I am creating a wish-list constitution I am going to include an issue close to my heart: municipalities.
 Every couple years I come across an article saying that Toronto should become its own province.
-I generally dismiss these but the recurrence of this concept shows there to be a deeper issue here.
+I generally dismiss these, but the recurrence of this concept shows there to be a deeper issue here.
 Cities need more power to work with their citizens, the current federal distribution to municipalities is not addressing the demands of the public need.

 Cities are the life blood of a country, they are closest to the people, and should be able to address issues directly.
 Unfortunately, they are the least powerful government in our federation.
-In the past few years I have watched cities like Vancouver and Victoria ( presumably others I just live on the West Coast) constantly need funding from provincial and federal governments to build, fix, and expand infrastructure.
+In the past few years I have watched cities like Vancouver and Victoria (presumably others I just live on the West Coast) constantly needing funding from provincial and federal governments to build, fix, and expand infrastructure.
 And if the government does not feel like handing out money the city and its citizens get screwed.
 I think a potential solution would be to give cities the ability to have a sales tax.

 Now I have been putting a lot of thought into this, (and nearly no research), but I believe a city sales tax (CST) could be beneficial.
 Here me out before you condemn.
 I would want the PST decrease, but to balance with the CST.
 In BC we have a 7% sales tax, I propose that with in cities this decreases to 4% or 5% with the city then getting a 2 or 3% sales tax. ( These are entirely arbitrary numbers and I would love to see a study to figure what the proper balance would need to be).
 This redistribution would give cities the ability to act independently to meet the needs of their populations.